victoryforphil/bucket-streamer/docs/tasks/stage1_task_06_ws_protocol.md

     /// Request frames by byte offset
     RequestFrames {
-        /// Byte offset of the IRAP (keyframe) to decode from
-        irap_offset: u64,
-        /// List of frames to extract
+        /// List of frames to extract (each with its own irap_offset)
         frames: Vec<FrameRequest>,
     },
 }